 - Grammar: Check your assignment to make sure you’ve included proper word usage.
 There are numerous grammar checkers available to review your project prior to submission.
 Again, take the time to review any recommendations from these programs prior to accepting the suggestions and revisions.

 - Punctuation: Check to make sure the end of every sentence has an ending punctuation mark.
 Also make sure commas, hyphens, colons, and other punctuation marks are placed in the appropriate places.

-- Attribution: Do all quotes and paraphrases include an MLA format citation?
+- Attribution: Do all quotes and paraphrases include a citation?
 Did you create an in-text citation for each individual piece of information?

 Follow your instructor’s guidelines for submitting your assignment.
 Your instructor may ask you to submit a hard copy, or submit it electronically via email or through a course management system.

 Smart idea: running your paper through a paper checker before you turn it in.
 EasyBib Plus offers a checker that scans for grammar errors and unintentional plagiarism.

 See below for an example paper or click below to download it as a Word Document.

 The MLA header should be one inch from the top and left margins.
 The heading and the entire paper should be double spaced.

 28 Aug 2018